 - Arlene Susan Kohn Professorship of Social Policy, addressing the rights of disabled people in the United States

 - Harold Kohn Professorship, supporting applied research in U.S. economic policy that advances social equity and inclusion

-- Carol Kakalec Kohn Professorship, promoting social equity through U.S. education policy, with a potential focus on childhood development
+- Carol Kakalec Kohn Professorship, advancing social equity with a focus on the field of health disparities

-The Kohn Collaborative will support two Kohn Scholars, as part of the Ford School’s partnership to support Rackham Master’s Awards.
+The Kohn Collaborative supports two Kohn Scholars as part of the Ford School’s partnership to support Rackham Master’s Awards.

 Kohn policy impact

 The collaborative will also support seed grants and the dissemination, networking, and advocacy work required to produce lasting policy impact.